cm45/game-jam-base/README.md

 # Game Jam Foundation

-An approachable, pixel-art Godot 4.7.2 starting point for a weekend game jam.
+An approachable (even for developers with zero programming or game-dev experience), pixel-art Godot 4.7.2 starting point for a weekend game jam.
 Every participant starts from this repository, works in their own copy, and can extend a common home → run → reward → upgrade loop in their own direction.